Jannael/DevSync/src/docs/model/user/doc.md

 ## Add
 to add a group to the user
 > [!TIP]
-> This function its to add a group with the id of it without invitation
+> This function its to join a group with the id of it without invitation

 > [!IMPORTANT]
-> The user that are added with this function will by default be add as teh config file says
+> The user that are added with this function will by default be add as the config file says

 - if its an invitation it will remove it
 ### Functions